APrioriInvestments/typed_python/INSTALLATION.md

 ## Development ##
 There are several methods for building and setting up a development environment.

+### Makefile Method (Recommended) ###
+The included Makefile in this repository contains recipes for building, installing, and testing.

+You can configure your virtual environment and install all the dependencies simply by running `make install`.

+For the moment, it is explicitly linked to a specific Python interpreter, so if you are using, say, an interpreter called `python3.6` (as opposed to `python3`), you will need to change the `PYTHON` variable at the top of the Makefile.

+You can also customize the name and location of any built virtual environments with the `VIRTUAL_ENV` variable.

 ### Manual Method ###
 1. Create a new virtualenv with Python 3.6 (`virtualenv --python=<path-to-py3> venv`) and source it
 2. Install requirements via pip.
 For the moment there are two options: